sachin121103/Small-Projects/README.md

 Project 5 - Prime Number finder.
 Takes a number as input and finds out if the number is a prime number or not.

 Project 6 - Multiplication Table.
 Prints the 12x12 multiplication table.

+Project 6 - Itunes Parser.
+Parses a playlist and plots interesting data